lebaston100/MIDItoOBS/README.md

 - Download the installer and run it
 - Start OBS, open the "Tools" menu and select "websocket server settings"
-- Make sure that "Enable Websocket server" is checked, "Server Port" is 4444, "Enable authentification" is unchecked and "Enable System Tray Alerts" is unchecked(trust me, you don't want that on)
+- Make sure that "Enable Websocket server" is checked, "Server Port" is 4444, "Enable authentication" is unchecked and "Enable System Tray Alerts" is unchecked(trust me, you don't want that on)

 ## Setup Part 3